sahiliamsso/docs/source/admin-guide/user-group.md

     operation and integrity of any custom script such as a Jython Script.

 ## User Registration
-Self-Registration is done by users on a self-service basis.
-Since oxTrust user registration cannot add users to a backend LDAP or Active Directory server, self-registration will only be effective if GluuLDAP is used for authentication of users.
+The Gluu Server is shipped with a very basic user registration feature.
+The registration page can typically be found at `https://<hostname>/identity/register`.
+It's important to note that user registration via oxTrust cannot add users to a backend LDAP or Active Directory server.
+This means that self-registration will only be effective if GluuLDAP is used to authenticate users.

-BY default a a limited number of attribute is present in default self-registration form.
-If more attributes are needed they can be added in Registration Management of Organization Configuration The oxTrust component provides a very basic user registration service for the people to sign-up for an account on the Gluu Server.
-This service is disabled by default.
-The `User Registration` custom script  is used to enable the registration feature.

 !!!
 Note
-    When possible, we recommend handling user registration in your app locally, then pushing the information to the Gluu Server via SCIM 2.0.
-This will give you much more control and flexibility in defining the exact registration process.
-Also, frequently oxTrust is not Internet facing--it was primarily designed as an interface for admins.
+    When possible, we recommend handling user registration in your app locally, then pushing the user information to the Gluu Server via SCIM.
+This will give you more control and flexibility in defining the exact registration process.
+Also, since it was primarily designed as an interface for admins, frequently oxTrust is not Internet facing.

+A limited number of attributes are present in the default registration form.
+If more attributes are needed they can be added via the GUI by navigating to `Organization Configuration` > `Manage Registration`.
+The [User Registration](./custom-script.md/#user-registration) custom script is used to control and validate user registrations .

 ### oxTrust Configuration
 Navigate to the custom scripts section of the Admin Panel.
 Click on `Configuration` then `Manage Custom Scripts`.